NVIDIA-AI-IOT/jetson-trashformers/README.md

 ### What is this project about?
 Our project uses neural networks to train the [Robotis BioloidGP](http://en.robotis.com/index/product.php?cate_code=121510) to detect trash and throw it away in trash cans, effectively keeping the office environment clean.
 The current stage of the model allows for detection of white cups (as trash) in various backgrounds.
 The purpose of this project is to provide a use-case example for developers who may wish to use the Jetson™ platform.

-**The code in this repository has only been tested on the NVIDIA Jetson™ TX2.**
+**The code in this repository has only been tested on the NVIDIA Jetson TX2.**

 ### How can I run this project?
 ```